ropensci-training/workshops-norwich-2013-09/02-data-manipulation/README.md

 *time : 11.15- 13.00*

-In this section we will work with a couple more example datasets and use it to clean the data, build summaries and learn the basic of writing functions.
+In this section we will work with a couple more example datasets and use it to clean the data, build summaries, and learn the basic of writing functions.

 | Topic | exercise |
 | ------ | --------|